rh-aiservices-bu/llm-on-openshift/examples/ui/gradio/gradio-hftgi-rag-milvus/README.md

-# Gradio UI for RAG using Hugging Face Text Generation Inference server and PostgreSQL+pgvector
+# Gradio UI for RAG using Hugging Face Text Generation Inference server and Milvus

-This is a simple UI example for a RAG-based Chatbot using Gradio, Hugging Face TGI server, and PostgreSQL+pgvector as a vector database.
+This is a simple UI example for a RAG-based Chatbot using Gradio, Hugging Face TGI server, and Milvus as a vector database.

 You can refer to those different notebooks to get a better understanding of the flow: